Ladicle/hack/README.md

   hack [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command init        create directories and download sample test cases for AtCoder. submit      Submit the solution
+  help        Help about any command init        Create directories and download samples test        Test your program

 Flags:
       --config string   path to the configuration file (default "~/.config/hack")